johnnadratowski/shawty/README.md

     $ node shawty.js

+The server will start by default on 127.0.0.1:80.

-Shorten a URL by sending a request to http://localhost:8080?shorten=['http://example.com', 'http://foo.com']
+Shorten a URL by sending a request to http://127.0.0.1?shorten=(urls-to-shorten) where urls-to-shorten is a JSON list containing the urls that you wan to shorten

 The server will respond with a JSON response containing a JSON dictionary with the keys being the long urls and the values being the short URLS.